 Markos Dallas received his bachelor degree (BEd) in Education Sciences for Primary Education from the Department of Primary Education at the Democritus University of Thrace.

 Also, he holds a master degree (MSc) in Mathematics Education from the Department of Mathematics at the University of Athens.

 Markos worked as a school teacher at the Primary School of Greek-French School "Jeanne d' Arc" in Piraeus, Greece.

-He works as Research Fellow at the University of Agder (UiA).
-He is PhD Candidate in Mathematics Education at the Department of Mathematical Sciences, Faculty of Engineering and Science at the University of Agder.
-Markos participates on the research project "LaSiRA" - Learning about Simulations as a Research Approach.
+He works as a Research Fellow at the University of Agder (UiA).
+He is a PhD Candidate in Mathematics Education at the Department of Mathematical Sciences, Faculty of Engineering and Science at the University of Agder.

 Markos specializes in Research in Mathematics Education.
 He is passionate about what he does.
 His research interests include the following topics: